MaxAnderson95/MaxAnderson95.github.io/content/posts/pi-hole-ha-on-k8s/index.md

   PIHOLE_DNS_: "8.8.8.8;8.8.4.4"
 ```

+Here I'm setting `PIHOLE_DNS_` to the IP addresses of upstream DNS servers I wish to use if PIHOLE doesn't know the answer.
+I'm using Google's public DNS service, but these can be replaced with any public resolver.

 ### Pi-hole Admin Password Secret

 Next we'll create a secret to store our Pi-hole administrator password.
 This is critical because this password will be used by Orbital-Sync to log into each node to perform backup and restore operations.
 We do this by creating a secret object with a `WEBPASSWORD` data field.